louisthird-git/Assimilation-Docs/README.md

 ---

-© 2025 Louis Gaghan.
+© 2025.

 This mod is not affiliated with Bethesda Softworks.